wp-plugins/add-to-any/README.txt

 Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
 Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> compatibility are taken seriously.

-= How can I move the plugin's inline CSS into my theme's main external stylesheet? =

-Go to `Settings` > `AddToAny` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
 Just copy & paste the recommended code into the Additional Options box in `Settings` > `AddToAny`, then save changes.